aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 .. include::  /rst_snippets/note_snippets/synopsis_install_quickstart.rst

 #.
-The :ref:`newcomer_scan_codebase` section helps you with configuring your virtual environment,
+The :ref:`newcomer_scan_codebase` section helps you with configuring and
-   installing Scancode and performing a basic scan, and subsequently visualize the results.
+   installing Scancode and performing a basic scan, then visualize the results.

 #.
-The :ref:`newcomer_scancode_tips` section helps you customize the scan according to your
+The :ref:`newcomer_scancode_tips` section helps you customize the scan
-   requirements, and better understand the advanced features you can use.
+   according to your requirements, and better understand advanced features.

 #.
-The :ref:`newcomer_all_tutorials` is essentially an exhaustive list of all Tutorials and
+The :ref:`newcomer_all_tutorials` is an exhaustive directory of all Tutorials
-   How To's with a brief description.
+   and How To's with a brief description.

 .. _newcomer_before: